gustafnk/microservice-websites/index.md

 ---

+**Note:** A *much* more terse version of this article's content and conclusions is found on the site for [Microservice Websites](http://microservice-websites.netlify.com/) (i.e. "manifesto style").

+---

 How can we develop websites where the different parts of the pages are developed by different teams?
 If you work in a large enough organization which has its content and services on the web, this is probably a question you have asked yourself several times.

 There are no lack of technologies to choose from when building websites today.
 Three broad strategies can be identified: client-side rendering, server-side rendering, or both (isomorphic web applications).